awsdocs/amazon-sagemaker-developer-guide/doc_source/ssm-access.md

 **Note**
  You cannot connect to 1P algorithm containers or containers of models obtained from SageMaker MarketPlace with SSM\.
 However you can connect to deep learning containers \(DLCs\) provided by AWS or any custom container that you own\.
  If you have enabled network isolation for a model container that prevents it from making outbound network calls, you cannot start an SSM session for that container\.
  You can only access one container from one SSM session\.
-To access another container, even if it is behind the same endpoint, start a new SSM session with the target ID of thath endpoint\.
+To access another container, even if it is behind the same endpoint, start a new SSM session with the target ID of that endpoint\.